-Scheme X: #ML recycled water Scheme Y: #ML recycled water
+Scheme X: # ML recycled water Scheme Y: # ML recycled water

-- 1. Recycled water schemes are regulated under the Water Supply (Safety and Reliability) Act 2008. - 2.
-The recycled water produced could be used by either the service provider itself, a business supplied by the service provider, or supplied through a third pipe system for urban reuse.
+- Recycled water schemes are regulated under the Water Supply (Safety and Reliability) Act 2008. - 2.
+The recycled water supplied could be used by the service provider itself, a business supplied by the service provider, supplied through a third pipe system for urban reuse and other users (including aguifer recharge).